 Treatment for hepatitis B and hepatitis C patients are available locally.
 Other liver diseases such as alcoholic & non-alcoholic liver disease, auto-immune hepatitis as well as metabolic liver disease (such as iron or copper overload conditions) are managed here too.

-He has an important role as liaison with community services to ensure our patients are well supported.
-Luis can be contacted on 07929796708 or [email protected]
+He has an important role as liaison with the community services, to ensure our patients are well supported.

 Training is provided for both internal and external staff and Therese runs case finding events for hepatitis C, targeting high risk populations across Luton.

 Fibroscan – The Luton and Dunstable Hospital run a fibroscan service on a Tuesday and Thursday each week.
-Please refer to Martin McGrath, Fibroscan Technician, Hepatology Department, Luton and Dunstable Universiyt Hospital.
+Please refer to Martin McGrath, Fibroscan Technician, Hepatology Department, Luton and Dunstable University Hospital.

 The Hepatology team also has strong well-established links with Addenbrookes Hospital in Cambridge, where complex liver patients, including those with acute liver failure, liver cancers & potential candidates for a liver transplant are referred.